singleron-RD/CeleScope/docs/STAR.md

 `--fq` Required.
 R2 reads from step cutadapt.

-`--genomeDir` Required.
-Directory contains genome Fasta, GTF and refFLAT file.
+`--genomeDir` Directory contains genome Fasta, GTF and refFLAT file.
+If this argument is not provided, you need to provide `--STAR_index` and `--refFlat`

 `--STAR_index` STAR index directory path.

-`--consensus_fq` Input Fastq file is UMI consensus.

-`--refFlat` refFlat file path for Picard.
+`--refFlat` refFlat file path.

 `--starMem` Default `30`.
 Maximum memory that STAR can use.

-## STAR parameters

 `--out_unmapped` will output unmapped and partially mapped (i.e. mapped only one mate of a paired end read) reads into separate Unmapped.out.mate1(2), formatted the same